tomicapretto/etc/lessons/lesson_02.md

 color = [f"C{i}" for i in range(len(species_n))]
 ax.bar(species_n.index, species_n, color=color)
 for i, n in enumerate(species_n):
-    ax.text(i, n + 0.5, str(n), ha="center", va="bottom")
+    ax.text(i, n + 0.5, str(n), size=16, ha="center", va="bottom")
 ax.set(xlabel="Species", ylabel="Number of fish", title="Number of fish by species");
 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 We have gained lots of insights so far and that's aswesome.
 But we're still missing key part: the species.
-What do we know about it?

-We can get started by exploring the number of records we have for each species.

 It's time to show off our data visualization skills!

-Who said doing data exploration needs to be painful and boring?
+We can get started by exploring the number of records we have for each species using a nice chart.

-Let's get analytical now.
-What information can we extract from this plot?
-Well, the number of records per species varies a lot.
-Perch is, by far, the most common species, and Bream is the second.
-Other species, appear less frequently.
+The first thing we notice is the height of the bars are quite different.
+This means the number of records per species varies a lot.
+The most common species is (by far) Perch and it shows 56 records.
+Other species appear less frequently.
 Perkki and Whitefish are the most extreme cases with 11 and 6 records only.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->